- Testing Services

 - Level of association between viability by TZ and germination in grass seeds.
 The study will use the large amount of data available across years, varieties, sample quality levels.
 This data is available already in the OSU Seed Services Database.
 This information would be very useful to customers that use these tests to make seed management and trade decisions.
 The facts can also be used as supporting evidence to include TZ results as an official method in selected species.

-- Development of faster and effective dormancy breaking methods to speed up germination.
+- Development of faster and more effective dormancy breaking methods to speed up germination.
 Can be done on traditional as well as new species entering commerce.